RevoU-FSSE-2/week-5-Hill-Man-1/README.md

 ### Setting DNS External From Cloudflare

 next step is back to cloudflare to setting the DNS you just have go to DNS menu and you will see this.
 You just have to add record on DNS Management Menu.
-Choose **Type CNAME** and put your netlify domain name on the **Name Input** (after you deploy the website for the first time you will get the random name from netlify and you just have to put the random name from netlify to DNS Setting) and put you costume domain name on **IPv4 Address** add record choose the type CNAME again and put the **www** to name input and put your costume domain to IPv4 Address. and here's the example.
+Choose **Type CNAME** and put your netlify domain name on the **Name Input** (after you deploy the website for the first time you will get the random name from netlify and you just have to put the random name from netlify to DNS Setting) and put you custom domain name on **IPv4 Address** add record choose the type CNAME again and put the **www** to name input and put your custom domain to IPv4 Address. and here's the example.

 ### Back to Netlify

-After the all the process success you will see the link active on cloudflare you just have to set the costume domain to netlify and just wait till the process finish and costume domain name will be ready to use. here's the example
+After the all the process success you will see the link active on cloudflare you just have to set the custom domain to netlify and just wait till the process finish and custom domain name will be ready to use. here's the example